-DTD Liabilities (Short-Term Liabilities) + 0.5 (Long-Term Liabilities) + $\delta$ (Other Liabilities)
+(Short-Term Liabilities) + 0.5 (Long-Term Liabilities) DTD Liabilities + δ (Other Liabilities)

 Moving on, our next challenge is to estimate the market value of assets.
 Because market values cannot be observed directly, we must rely on indirect methods to measure it.
 To draw an analogy, we cannot see the healthiness of a person's heart directly, not unless we surgically remove and comb through it for blockages and clots.
 We are not completely helpless, however as we could instead measure his cholesterol level, we could check his blood pressure, obesity level, run an ECG and interview his lifestyle habits to draw a fairly accurate diagnosis of his heart condition, all the while without looking directly at his heart (or removing it).
 In the same way, we can assess the market value of a firm's assets by looking at its stock price.
 If the stock price rises, it should mean that the market value of assets rises.
 Why?
 Because stock securities are in fact call option-like claims on assets.
+More precisely, stock securities are claims on the residual value of assets after creditors (debt holders) have been paid off.